 Our investments in safety have yielded significant positive results.
 Injuries to passengers continue to decline.
 In fiscal 2017, we carried 21.0 million passengers and had a 12.9% decrease in passenger injuries compared to fiscal 2016.
 Our total passenger injuries were 202, an injury rate of .00001% or 9.6 injuries per one million passengers carried for the fiscal year.
 Since 2009, the number of injuries to passengers has been reduced by 57%.
-The number of injuries per 1 million passengers for fiscal years 2009 through 2017 are below:
+The number of injuries per 1 million passengers for fiscal years 2009 through 2017 are shown on the next page: